globallyunique/beyond-data-mesh/beyond-data-mesh.md

 Models are built by accessing the data exposed by other models or sources.
 A dbt solution built using this kind of configurations can be the core of a data API for a data mesh domain.
 You use SQL or additional dbt models to access the models defined as the data products of the domains in you data mesh.
 You formally create your data products by *exposing* them.
 Dbt has some basic features to control access, e.g., the Exposures described above, and they advancing those features rapidly.

 All of the parts of a dbt solution are specified using the same kind of file-based configuration language.
 This language is the first iteration of automation of our domain language.
 You could just use these basic out-of-the-box dbt features and implement a reasonable data mesh.
-All of the configuration files taken together forms a domain language for your data transformation and access workflows.
+All of the configuration files taken together forms a technical domain language for your data transformation and access workflows.
 The model specifications are the only domain specific parts created using the language.
 Dbt's language is a low level and business domain independent language rather than the domain specific language we aspire to.

+We need to start making an important distinction between a technical domain language and a domain language for SMEs.
+The critical difference in a language for SMEs is that it is as close as possible to the business language they use with technical details suppressed.
+While SMEs can use a technical domain language there are almost always a much smaller audience of such SMEs.
+We ultimately want to support the full community of SMEs by making the a language that isn't overly technical.

 ## Dbt Macros as the Start of the DSL